pictuga/morss/README.md

 	- `md`: convert articles to Markdown
 	- `nolink`: drop links, but keeps links' inner text
 	- `noref`: drop items' link
+	- `hungry`: grab full-article even if it already looks long enough
 	- `cache`: only take articles from the cache (ie. don't grab new articles' content), so as to save time
 	- `debug`: to have some feedback from the script execution.
 Useful for debugging
 	- `theforce`: force download the rss feed